lokified/Booky/README.md

 The app uses these technologies;

 - Kotlin - App is built with the language.
-- XML - UI uses xml and fragments.
+- Jetpack compose for UI.
 - Retrofit- For networking.
 - Hilt - For dependency injection.
 - Jetpack components;